4.1. Ising model with transverse magnetic fieldΒΆ

 This section presents an example of calculation when the transverse magnetic field is applied to the Ising model.

-By changing the variable G
+By changing the variable G in the input file,

 the magnitude of the transverse magnetic field will be modified.